bias/bane/README.md

 1. be distributed/parallel/concurrent
 2. be biological
-3. think "can we see the forest and the trees"
+3. see the forest and the trees

 * * *